qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 layer that otherwise is fully covered by polygons.
 For example, a land use layer may have acceptable holes for lakes.
 It is possible to define areas that are ignored in the gap check.
-Since gaps inside these areas are allowed, we will refer to them as *Allowed Gaps Areas*.
+Since gaps inside these areas are allowed, we will refer to them as *Allowed Gaps* areas.

 In the options for the gap checks under :guilabel:`Allowed Gaps`, an *Allowed Gaps layer* can be configured.